(November 20, 2017 / JNS) With one of the bloodiest civil wars in modern history winding down, world powers have been discussing the future of Syria.

 Russia, he said, views Iran “as a main pillar of its posture in Syria, and actually supports Iran’s entrenchment there, despite theoretical divergence of interests with the Islamic Republic.”

-“This puts Israel at odds with Russia…and leaves it to seek possible regional, local and global partners, with whom to combine its national security efforts against the growing Iranian presence in Syria, preparing for all levels of friction with both Iran and its proxies,” Orion said.
+“This puts Israel at odds with Russia . . . and leaves it to seek possible regional, local and global partners, with whom to combine its national security efforts against the growing Iranian presence in Syria, preparing for all levels of friction with both Iran and its proxies,” said Orion.

-Israel had reportedly demanded a buffer zone in Syria of 37-50 miles from the countries’ border in the Golan Heights.
+Israel had reportedly demanded a buffer zone in Syria of 37 to 50 miles from the countries’ border in the Golan Heights.
 But Russian Foreign Minister Sergei Lavrov recently said that Iran’s presence in Syria is “legitimate,” according to the Interfax News Agency.

-Further, a map included in the U.S.-Russia-Jordan cease-fire shows that Iranian-backed militias could be deployed within several miles of the Israeli border, The Associated Press reported.
+A map included in the U.S.-Russia-Jordan cease-fire shows that Iranian-backed militias could be deployed within several miles of the Israeli border, reported the Associated Press.